Preamble

 No non-citizen shall vote in any federal or state election.

-The Congress and state legislatures shall have power to, by appropriate legislation, and the President and state Executive thereof, through appropriate executive action, enforce, protect, and ensure the rights for all persons within this Constitution.
+The Congress and state legislatures shall have power to, by appropriate legislation, and the President and state Executive thereof, through appropriate executive action, enforce, protect, and ensure the rights for all persons within this Constitution; And the State legislatures shall have the primary power to, by appropriate legislation, and the state Executive thereof, through appropriate executive action, enforce, protect, and actualize the positive rights for all persons within this Constitution, but such state enforcement of positive rights shall be subject to federal oversight and enforcement where a State has failed to act to guarantee these rights under this Constitution.

-The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage other unenumerated rights retained by the People.
+The enumeration in this Constitution, of certain rights, shall not be construed to deny or disparage other unenumerated rights retained by the People.

-The Senators and Representatives, and the Members of the several State Legislatures, and all executive and judicial Officers, including the President, Vice President, and Supreme Court Judges, both of the United States and of the several States, shall be bound by Oath or Affirmation, to support this Constitution, and any person who takes such oath to support the Constitution of the United States, who, decided by a judicial court of law not themselves or Impeachment trial, engage in insurrection or rebellion against the same, or given aid or comfort to the enemies thereof, shall be denied from such Offices, unless the Congress by a vote of two-thirds of each House, remove such disability; but no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.
+The Senators and Representatives, and the Members of the several State Legislatures, and all executive and judicial Officers, including the President, Vice President, Supreme Court Judges of both the United States and of the several States, and any person holding any Office of Trust under the United States, a State, county, or local government, shall be bound by Oath or Affirmation, to support this Constitution, the state constitution thereof, and the People of such jurisdiction, and not to any particular person or individual Office, and any person who takes such oath to support the Constitution of the United States, who, decided by a court of law not themselves, or decided by an Impeachment trial, engage in insurrection or rebellion against the same, or given aid or comfort to the enemies thereof, shall be denied from such Offices, unless the Congress by a vote of two-thirds of each House, remove such disability; but no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.

 Article II: Legislature